pairofdocs/gomule-d2r/README.md

 - Drop Calculator bug fixes (Colab with etale#9303 on discord) for super uniques ([details on diabloii.net](https://www.diabloii.net/forums/threads/how-the-1-10-pindleskin-nerf-failed-and-snapchip-suffered.965773/))
 - Fixed rune drop chances.
 Thanks to `7551mn` on reddit for pointing this out
 - Add a darktheme option to the GUI.
 To enable, set line1 in `gomule/arguments.txt` to `-darktheme`
+- Add a "Delete All" button to the Clipboard controls

 ### Backup Save Files